-East Coast hunkers down for 'bombogenesis'
+East Coast braces for another 'bombogenesis'

 Bombogenesis storms, which can form over both land and sea, generally occur between October and March.
 So great is the energy created from the colliding air masses that the resulting storms can sometimes rival the wind speeds of hurricanes.
 As you can see in the video below from a bombo that rocked the North Atlantic in April 2016, a familiar eye can form at the center.

 What a bombogenesis generally means for those living in its path is blizzard conditions of extreme snow and wind.
-For this latest incarnation, dubbed Winter Storm Fortis, over a foot of snow and winds in excess of 50 mph are forecast for overnight and into this morning for parts of New Hampshire and Maine.
+For Grayson, expect freezing rain, sleet and snow along the Southeast coast on Wednesday, snow and gusty winds along the Northeast coast on Thursday and near blizzard conditions later in the week in New England, especially along the coast.
+Winter storm warning already have been issued for parts of northern Florida, including Tallahassee, according to the Weather Channel.

 How to prepare for a bombogenesis?
 Stock up, stay warm, throw another log on the fire, and keep off the roads.
 This is one cold punch of powder best experienced from behind a window.

-Note: Editor's note: This story was originally written in December 2016 and has been updated with new information.